‘Russia is wherever we are’

 For some sort of madness is implicit in the system.
 If at one end of the spectrum there's Vladislav Surkov in his 2010 pomp, switching through the gears of contradicting narratives with triumphant cynicism (he sped through East Ukraine just before all these new performances were set in motion), then at the other end is the figure of Boris Berezovsky, the progenitor of the system who became its absurd reflection, bankrupt, making no sense in an English courtroom where he was told by a judge that he ‘deluded himself into believing his own version of events’ (after that, all that was left for him was suicide).
 And somewhere in the middle is a minigarch I met in Moscow who was convinced he was the messiah, and rich and powerful enough to organise his world to foster the illusion.

 But for all this loose talk of ‘madness’, look underneath the Kremlin’s whirligig and don’t you see the most precise, hard calculations?
 The Crimea was always easy to take over.
-Secretly, some in Kiev might well want rid of it (it sucks out money; it’s too Russian; though you’d be politically dead if you were to ever say that publicly).
+Secretly, some in Kiev might well want rid of it (it sucks out money; it's too Russian; though you’d be politically dead if you were to ever say that publicly).
 If one part of the Kremlin system is all about performance, another part is about slow, patient co-option.
-The Kremlin has been co-opting Europe for years: the fate of British shareholders is tied to Rosneft because of its links with BP; the fate of German exports is tied to Russian passion for BMWs and Mercedes.
+The Kremlin has been co-opting Europe for years: the fate of British shareholders is tied to Rosneft because it controls BP; the fate of German exports is tied to Russian passion for BMWs and Mercedes.
 And that’s not to mention Gazprom.
-The Kremlin knows there may be a red line somewhere on the horizon, but there’s a long way to go before it even comes into focus.
+The Kremlin knows there may be a red line somewhere on the horizon, but there's a long way to go before it even comes into focus.
 London, Berlin, Paris have all so far said no to sanctions.
 And for every announcement about war and peace made by Moscow, equity prices rise madly up or down, and someone, somewhere very near to Putin, is making a killing on the markets.

 When you talk to members of the elite in Moscow, no one serious thinks in terms of the Cold War.
 The metaphor I heard most often – from liberals and oilmen and corporate spooks – is ‘we are minority shareholders in globalisation.'
 Which, given the specifics of Russian capitalism, may mean the best way to imagine the Kremlin's idea of its position in today’s world is as a ‘corporate reider’: the ultra-violent cousin of western corporate raiders.
 ‘Reiding’ is how most of the Russian elite made their first money, buying into a company and then using any means possible (arrests, guns, seizures, explosions, bribery, blackmail) to take it over.
 The Kremlin is the great corporate reider inside globalisation.
 But though it may want to take the system hostage, that means – doesn't it? – that it can’t go all the way and actually destroy it.
 Because then what would it feed from?